Paulierkwagh/Paulierkwagh/README.md

 - 👋 Hi, I’m @Paulierkwagh
-- 👀 I’m interested in frontend engineering
+- 👀 I’m interested in cloud computing
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently learning Azure cloud computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on an cloud computing projects
 - 📫 How to reach me terzee54@gmail.com

 <!---